-While the NHS is under pressure, it is important that you continue to follow the advice of your care teams as best you can, although if you are unclear about this then we have a set of frequently asked questions here.
+While the NHS is under pressure, it is important that you continue to follow the advice of your care teams as best you can.

-Further information and frequently asked questions from Macmillan can be found here.
+Further information and frequently asked questions from Macmillan Cancer Support can be found here.

 What we do